slint-ui/slint/docs/install_qt.md

 ## How To Disable the Qt Backend

-By setting the `SIXTYFPS_NO_QT` environment variable when building SixtyFPS, the Qt backend will not be compiled and no attempt will be made to find Qt on the system.
+By setting the `SLINT_NO_QT` environment variable when building SixtyFPS, the Qt backend will not be compiled and no attempt will be made to find Qt on the system.
 This will also disable the warning stating that Qt was not found.